Nikoleta-v3/Game-Theory-and-Python/paper.md

 # Summary

-These materials are an open source educational tutorial aimed at introducing participants to game theory and more specifically to repeated games.
-The tutorial uses the open source library called `Axelrod-Python` and [Jupyter Notebooks](https://jupyter.org) making this an open source, reproducible and interactive tutorial.
+These materials are an open-source educational tutorial aimed at introducing participants to game theory and more specifically to repeated games.
+The tutorial uses the open-source library called `Axelrod-Python` and [Jupyter Notebooks](https://jupyter.org) making this an open-source, reproducible and interactive tutorial.

 # Statement of Need